UNDER CONSTRUCTION

 Mrs. Bennet, unable to keep her triumph to herself a moment longer, clapped her hands together.
 "Now, my dears, I have news for you all!
 We are to have company at Longbourn tomorrow evening.
 A dinner – a handsome dinner – in honour of our friends from Netherfield.
 Mr. Bingley himself, his sisters, Mr. Darcy, all the party.
 And, besides, I plan to invite the Lucases, Colonel Forster, Mr. Wickham, Mr. Denny, and – of course – you, Mr. Collins," she added, as if bestowing a prize.

-Mr. Collins felt all the gratitude for being included in such an event.
-He was about to mention how many times he had dined at Rosings, which experience had totally prepared him for any social event, but Kitty and Lydia cried out together, their voices carrying clearly over the clatter of cups.
+Still, Kitty and Lydia cried out together, their voices carrying clearly over the clatter of cups.
 "Wickham!
 Denny!
 The Colonel, too!"
 They fell into a flutter of anticipation over scarlet coats at the Longbourn table.

 Jane blushed at once and bent her eyes upon her teacup.
 Elizabeth, catching the expression, smiled mischievously.
 "Only think, Jane.
 Mama has contrived it so you may not only dance with Mr. Bingley at the ball but sing to him in our very parlour."